Lancelot39/kunzhou.github.io/index.md

 # Kun Zhou

 I am a PHD student at School of Information, Renmin University of China, under the supervision of Wayne Xin Zhao and Ji-Rong Wen.
-My research interests are in natural language processing (NLP) and machine learning (ML), with focuses on conversational recommendation system, dialog system and their applications in real-world scenarios.
+My research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on representation learning for recommendation system, dialog system and their applications in real-world scenarios.
 I obtained my master degree from Peking University, and bachelor from Hohai University.

 Email: francis_kun_zhou@163.com

 ## News
-I have submited two long papers to EMNLP2020!!!

 I have submited two long papers to Coling2020!!!

 My four papers are accepted by CIKM2020!!!
 Thanks for my co-authors' help!